-© 2022 Noordhoff Uitgevers by, Groningen/Utrecht, The Netherlands
+© 2024 Noordhoff Uitgevers bv, Groningen/Utrecht, The Netherlands

 This publication is protected by copyright.
-If you wish to (re)use the information in this publication, you must obtain prior written permission from Noordhoff Uitgevers bv.
-More information about collective rights management for Dutch educational institutions can be found at www.reprorecht.nl/onderwijs
+Copyrights, database rights and neighboring rights explicitly reserved.
+Processing by artificial intelligence is not allowed.
+If you wish to (re)use the information in this publication, you must obtain prior written permission from Noordhoff Uitgevers by.

-ISBN (ebook) 978-90-01-27835-9 ISBN 978-90-01-27834-2 NUR 782
+ISBN(ebook) 978-90-01-03539-6 ISBN 978-90-01-03538-9 NUR 782